 They also have a “Start Here” section where complete beginners can find the content that suits them best:

-After seeing all of these blog design examples, you might be wondering:
+After seeing all these examples of beautiful blog designs, you might be wondering:

 Well, we’ve got you covered.

-In the next section, we’ll go over how you can revamp your blog design easily.
+In the next section, I’ll show you how you can revamp the design of your blog easily.

 How to Create a Great Blog Design

-If you want to create an amazing blog design like the examples in this post, don’t worry, it’s not as hard as you might think it is.
+If you want to create a beautiful blog design like the examples in this post, don’t worry—it’s not as hard as you might think it is.

 First, there are many WordPress themes that will give your blog a professional look in an instant.